Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ## Using JsonSerializer

-If you have Json that needs to be converted into a specific object type, consider using the `ModelJsonConverter class`.
-This class can handle the deserialization of a model to a specific type and include additional metadata.
+If you would like to use the `JsonSerializer`, you can add the `ModelJsonConverter` to your options which will allow `JsonSerializer` to serialize and deserialize any model that implements `IModelJsonSerializable<T>`.
+The following example shows a Dog model being serialized and deserialized using the ModelJsonConverter.

 ```C# Snippet:BaseModelConverter
 Dog dog = new Dog